SignPath/website/docs/documentation/crypto-providers/gpg.md

 ## General Instructions

-This section provides information to use SignPath with any tool that uses GPG for signing.
+[Gnu Privacy Guard](https://gnupg.org/), also known as GPG or GnuPG, is an Open Source implementation of the OpenPGP standard.
+This section provides information about using GPG with SignPath, as well as some code signing tools that build on GPG.

 ### Overview

 GnuPG does not directly support the PKCS #11/Cryptoki interface.
-The [gnupg-pkcs11-scd](https://github.com/alonbl/gnupg-pkcs11-scd/) project adds this capability as a GnuPG ["Smart Card" interface](https://wiki.gnupg.org/SmartCard) daemon.
+The [gnupg-pkcs11-scd](https://github.com/alonbl/gnupg-pkcs11-scd/) project adds this capability as a daemon for the GnuPG ["Smartcard"](https://wiki.gnupg.org/SmartCard) interface.

 ![Figure: GPG signing flow](/assets/img/resources/documentation/crypto-providers/gpg-signing-flow.svg)